LuckyRuox/Arduino-Theremin/README.md

 ## Acknowledgments

-This project was developed collaboratively by @LuckyRoux and @SalticHash.
+This project was developed collaboratively by @ZenthVale and @SalticHash.
 Special thanks to [SalticHash](https://github.com/SalticHash) for their contributions and collaboration.

 ## License